JetixWP/really-simple-featured-video/readme.txt

 And if you're a Pro user, you can directly send us a mail at [support@smalltowndev.com](mailto:support@smalltowndev.com) for any query you may have, and we will get back to you at the earliest.

 == Changelog ==

+= 0.10.0 =
+- New: Global settings tab for options that apply sitewide
+- New: Add `rsfv_allowed_html` filter at allowed html array for easy mods
+- Improvement: Restructure plugin and theme providers
+- Improvement: Other minor changes
+- Improvement: Compatibility with WordPress v6.5.x
+- Improvement: Update Freemius SDK to v2.7.0

 = 0.9.0 =
 - New: WooCommerce settings now migrated to its own tab